 King Songtsen Gampo and his two foreign queens are said to have meditated here in the Peu Marsergyi Lhakhang.
 In the cave, they discovered self-arising symbols of Buddha-body, speech and mind.
-Later, Padmasambhava concealed many terma objects around Yerpa, including the celebrated ritual dagger of Sera (Sera Phurzhal), which was eventually rediscovered by the treasure-finder Darcharuba at Sewalung.
-Padmasambhava also passed some seven months in retreat in the Dawa Puk, which is regarded as one of his three foremost places of spiritual attainment (drub-ne).
-In the ninth century Lhalung Pelgyi Dorje stayed at Yerpa in solitary meditation, both prior to and after his assassination of the apostate king Langdarma.
+Later, Padmasambhava concealed many terma objects around Yerpa, including the celebrated ritual dagger of Sera (Sera Phurzhal).
+This dagger was eventually rediscovered by the treasure-finder Darcharuba at Sewalung.
+Padmasambhava spent several months in retreat in the Dawa Puk.
+The cave is one of his three most significant places of spiritual attainment (drub-ne).
+In the ninth century Lhalung Pelgyi Dorje stayed at Drak Yerpa in solitary meditation, both prior to and after his assassination of the apostate king Langdarma.

 Then, following the later phase of Buddhist propagation in Tibet, Yerpa came to greater prominence under Kadampa influence: Lu-me founded 108 temples on the hillside, including a Vairocana Lhakhang.
 Marton Chokyi Jungne founded the Jampa Lhakhang, and Atisha passed three years here, constructing with the aid of his foremost disciples, the Kyormo Lhakhang and the Chokhang.